TaitoUnited/taito-cli/docs/manual/02-installation.md

     git checkout master
     ```

 2. Symlink the file named **taito** to your PATH.
-It's a bash script that runs taito-cli as a Docker container.
+It's a bash script that runs Taito CLI as a Docker container.
 For example:

     ```
     sudo ln -s /home/myname/projects/taito-cli/taito /usr/local/bin/taito